diegocamlooker/Kickstarter/ks_boardgames.md

 from the total.

-Where is this money coming from?
+Where is this money going to?

 <p align="center">
 <iframe